Hull Urban Geological Sites - Urban RIGS in Hull.

 Llyods-TSB Bank on the corner of Chapel Street and paragon Street - a shop-front with a pale granite displaying excellent rapakivi structures.

-Methodist Hall and the central Police Station in Queen's Gardens - both with a cladding of Tilberthwaire Tuff from the lake District - displaying sedimentary structures and volcanic bombs
+Methodist Hall and the central Police Station in Queen's Gardens - both with a cladding of Tilberthwaire Tuff from the lake District - displaying sedimentary structures and volcanic bombs.
+The cladding on the police station was removed in 2019 without consultation.

 Festival House - blocks of fossiliferous ironstone of Jurassic age